Golda Och Academy

 Golda Och Academy is a private Jewish day school in West Orange, New Jersey.
 It educates Jewish students from pre-kindergarten through twelfth grade at two campuses.
 Previously known as Solomon Schechter Day School of Essex and Union, the current name was adopted in June 2011.
 It primarily serves families from Essex and Union counties, while also drawing students from other parts of North and Central Jersey, along with New York.

 As of the 2023–24 school year, the school had an enrollment of 424 students (plus 21 in PreK) and 75.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.6:1.

 On July 1, 2021, Daniel S. Nevins became the 8th Head of School, succeeding Adam Shapiro.
-On the same date, Eytan Apter began serving as the Upper School Principal and Carrie Siegel became the Lower School Principal.
+On the same date, Eytan Apter began serving as the Upper School Principal and Carrie Zucker Siegel became the Lower School Principal.

+On July 1, 2025, Carrie Zucker Siegel was named Head of School.

 History

 Solomon Schechter Day School of Essex and Union opened in September 1965 at Congregation Beth Shalom in Union Township, Union County, New Jersey, founded by Rabbi Elvin I. Kose, Horace Bier, and Nat Winter.
 Its inaugural classes included kindergarten and a first grade with 18 students.
 A new grade was added each year for the initial cohort, culminating in the graduation of the first high school class of nine students in 1977.
 This was the first high school associated with the Solomon Schechter Day School Association.

 In 1979, the school acquired its first dedicated facility, the former Roosevelt School in Cranford, New Jersey after holding classes in various locations across Union and Essex counties.
 In 1986, it purchased the Irving Laurie Building (Formerly Fairmount Elementary School part of the West Orange Public Schools) in West Orange, New Jersey.
 In September 1991, the Upper School moved to a newly constructed building on Pleasant Valley Way in West Orange, later named the Eric F. Ross Campus in 1995.

 The Lower School underwent a $7 million renovation and expansion beginning in 2012.
 Additions included new science and technology labs, an outdoor classroom and garden, a synagogue, a playground, a library, and a cafeteria.
 The project also created dedicated art and music spaces, modernized classrooms with updated wiring, and improved accessibility.

 Since 2014, Golda Och Academy has expanded its STEM programming.
 This has included a new STEM class and the founding of a robotics club called CodeRunners.
 A STEM facility was completed in September 2015.

 The school has over 1,800 alumni.